WilliamfShaw/the_muse_search/README.md

 ```
 ## Running locally

 This application uses `dalli` to cache results using a local memcached server.
-If you do not have memcached already running, in a seperate terminal window run `memcached`, then run the command below in seperate terminal window
+If you do not have memcached already running, in a seperate terminal window run `memcached`, then run the command below in seperate terminal window.

+**Note**

+This will work without memcached running, however you may exceed rate limits with excessive usage.

 ```
 rails s

 ```

+Visit `localhost:3000` to view the site